-- First, Third and Fifth weekend of each month goes to the nonprimary parent and
+- The first, Third, and Fifth weekend of each month goes to the nonprimary parent and

 - Every Thursday evening during the school year.

-You may be thinking that this breakdown in time does not seem very fair in terms of how time with your child is broken down between you and your ex-spouse- especially if you are the nonprimary parent.
+You may think that this breakdown in time does not seem fair regarding how time with your child is broken down between you and your ex-spouse- especially if you are a nonprimary parent.

-In actuality, if you remove the time that your child is asleep or at school/daycare, you as the nonprimary parent would be with your child 47% of their waking hour's vs. 53% with the primary parent.
-If you truly want to bridge that gap to make it even closer to 50/50 my advice would figure out how to negotiate that with your spouse.
-Judges are not apt to vary too much from the Standard Possession Order if you are forced to go forward with a trial
+In actuality, if you remove the time that your child is asleep or at school/daycare, you as the nonprimary parent would be with your child 47% of their waking hours vs. 53% with the primary parent.
+If you truly want to bridge that gap to make it even closer to 50/50, my advice would be to figure out how to negotiate that with your spouse.
+Judges are not apt to vary too much from the Standard Possession Order if you are forced to go forward with a trial.

 Child Support- How much and for how long

-If you anticipate that you will be the parent who is the “non primary” parent in terms of possession then you will likely have questions for an attorney regarding child support.
-In order to bridge the gap between yourself and your spouse in terms of caring for the child on a daily basis you will likely be ordered to pay child support to the primary parent.
+If you anticipate that you will be the parent who is the "nonprimary" parent in terms of possession, then you will likely have questions for an attorney regarding child support.
+To bridge the gap between yourself and your spouse in caring for the child daily, you will probably be ordered to pay child support to the primary parent.

-However, if we keep in mind that the money paid to your ex-spouse is for the benefit of your child and not the benefit of your ex-spouse hopefully that will make you feel a little less ornery about handing over some of your hard-earned money.
-Dollars to donuts, I bet you would spend whatever amount of money you have to pay in child support on your child regardless of whether or not a court ordered you to do so.
+However, if we keep in mind that the money paid to your ex-spouse is for the benefit of your child and not the benefit of your ex-spouse, hopefully, that will make you feel a little less cranky about handing over some of your hard-earned money.
+Dollars to donuts, I bet you would spend whatever amount of money you have to pay in child support on your child regardless of whether or not a court-ordered you to do so.

-Payments of support occur usually once or twice a month and go through the State Disbursement Unit for the Texas Attorney General’s Child Support Division.
-The amount that you have to pay will largely depend on your amount of resources (net) on a monthly basis.
+Support payments usually occur once or twice a month and go through the State Disbursement Unit for the Texas Attorney General's Child Support Division.
+You have to pay will largely depend on your amount of resources (net) every month.

-Whatever that amount is determined to be will be multiplied by a percentage based on how many children you are responsible for.
+Whatever that amount is determined will be multiplied by a percentage based on how many children you are responsible for.
 If you have:

-- one child a percentage of 20 will be applied,
+- one child a rate of 20 will be applied,

 - 25% for two children